kishor-kashid/CollabCanvas/documentation/DEPLOYMENT-GUIDE.md

 ### `firebase.json`
 - Configures Firebase Hosting settings
-- Points to `frontend/dist` as the public directory
+- Points to `app/dist` as the public directory
 - Sets up SPA routing (all routes → index.html)
 - Configures caching headers for static assets
+- Includes Firestore rules and indexes configuration

 ### `.firebaserc`
 - Links your local project to your Firebase project